RajayPreddie/cs8395-chatgpt-readability-maintainability-test/README.md

 ## Installation

 **Prerequisites:**
-- Python 3.8 or higher
+- Python 3.9.6 (if this does not work, try a higher version)
 - pip package manager

 **Steps:**